TomWallaceJr/TomWallaceJr/README.md

 ### Hello! 👋
 I am a father, husband, poker player, investor, and full stack web developer looking for an entry level position as a software engineer.
 I enjoy building web applications using React, Node, Express, and Postgres.
+Currently a Jr UX Developer at 42 Growth Strategies.
 I am also a crypto bug and ultimately want to play a part in the decentralized revolution.

 - 🔭 I’m currently working on ...